Developing intuition for your body begins when you hear your body's messages. Your body can help you understand your inner condition.

 Move to your pelvis.
 Do you sense that it is tilted in any way?
 Is there pain anywhere?
 When you walk, are your hips loose, or do you move stiffly?
 Can you feel your hips touch the chair when you are sitting?

-Do you feel grounded in you legs, from your feet upward?
+Do you feel grounded in your legs, from your feet upward?
 If you were to move your legs in circles, would there be a catch in your hip, or can you do circles with your legs easily without pain or tension.

 Feel your knees.
 Are they fluid and flexible?
 If you were to stand, are they locked and tight or are they slightly bent and ready for action?
 Do you have pain in your knees at any time?
 Can you feel your feet?
 Does any part of your legs have pain at rest or with movement?

 Write down your body scan results in a journal, and take special note of any areas of pain, stiffness, catches, or tensions.
 Note any feelings that you felt in specific areas as you focused on them, and listened to them.
 These areas of feelings of pain are highly significant to you and are precisely the areas that you need to address.

 You can also use foam roller exercises to focus on muscle knots and sore spots that may tell you something about where you chronically hold muscle tension.
 Foam rolling is an excellent way to develop intuition by using the foam roller to help you understand where your body issues lie.
 Yoga is another excellent intuitive movement exercise.

-There is so much intuition and held feelings in this area.
+There is so much intuition and held feelings in this center area.
 This is the area that is most sensitive to most individuals regarding intuition.
 This is where we get ‘gut feelings,’ ‘get my back,’ ‘don’t back down,’ are ‘attached at the hip,’ and so forth.